bbkane/todofullstack/README.md

 # TODO

-I've got keyed in there and it seems to be working, but it should be broken???
-What is wrong??? - https://elmlang.slack.com/archives/C192T0Q1E/p1584290188196500

-User can only edit one thing at a time so use a shared editing instance to save memory (so we don't have 1000 elements and their usually empty edited copies)
+User can only edit one thing at a time so use a shared editing instance object in model to save memory (so we don't have 1000 elements and their usually empty edited copies)

-learn how to test...

 ## API